1950 All-Big Ten Conference football team

 The 1950 All-Big Ten Conference football team consists of American football players chosen by various organizations for All-Big Ten Conference teams for the 1950 Big Nine Conference football season.
 The selectors for the 1950 season were the Associated Press (AP), based on a vote of the conference coaches, and the United Press (UP).
 Players selected as first-team players by both the AP and UP are designated in bold.

-Michigan captured the Big Ten championship, was ranked #9 in the final AP Poll, defeated California in the 1951 Rose Bowl, and placed three of its player on one or both of the first teams.
+Michigan captured the Big Ten championship, was ranked #9 in the final AP Poll, defeated California in the 1951 Rose Bowl, and placed three of its players on one or both of the first teams.
 Michigan's honorees were halfback Chuck Ortmann, fullback Don Dufek, and tackle Robert Wahl.

 Illinois compiled a 7–2 record and a #13 ranking in the final AP Poll and had four players selected as first-team honorees.
 The Illinois first-team honorees were halfback Dick Raklovits, end Tony Klimek, center Bill Vohaska and guard Chuck Brown.